centminmod/centminmod-magento2/readme.md

 ### Step 1.
 Get Magento Authentication Keys

 To install Magento via Composer, you need to register an account to get the Authentication Keys from [Magento Markplace](https://marketplace.magento.com/) and log in and go to Account Profile, Market Place tab and Access Keys to generate a set of Authentictaion Keys.
-In step 2 next, tou will use the public key to assign to SSH variable `magentouser_key`and private key to assign to SSH variable `magentouser_pass`.
+In step 2 next, you will use the public key to assign to SSH variable `magentouser_key`and private key to assign to SSH variable `magentouser_pass`.

 ### Step 2.
 Install Magento required components and optional components for optimal performance